Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

 We will be using invoke function of starknet js lib to call execute function and we will be calling `set_public_key` function of same account that we just deployed earlier, we will set `to` param as address of same account contract.

->>Note: this function is setting a new public key for the account that belong to account index 2 of this hd account, once this transaction is successful, you can only using account index 2 for executing future transactions.
+> Note: While deployement we initialized this contract with account index 1 public key and now this function is setting a new public key in to this contract that belongs to account index 2 of this hd account, once this transaction is successful, you can only using account index 2 for executing future transactions.

 ```ts